 We have a packed room full of vendors, and the tables are set-up and waiting for the first models.
 See you at 9:00 a.m.!

 We are one month away from our 16 September show!
 Planning is going well– 18 vendor tables sold, trophy sponsorships coming in, and a couple of demos being planned include Tru-Colors new military paint line and a possible 3-D printing display.
 We have a great meeting planned for tonight, and will finalize our contest theme for 2018–so you can start building for next year.

-We’d like to also like to thank some of our recent sponsors–IPMS Fort Crook who is sponsoring the Best of Armor trophy, and A-3: Single Engine Jet Powered, 1/48 scale.
-Tru-Colors Paints out of Phoenix, AZ is issuing a new military colors line in late 2017, and has provided paints samples for the raffle as well as for a demo at the contest of the military line.
+We’d like to also like to thank some of our recent sponsors–IPMS Fort Crook who is sponsoring the Best of Armor trophy, and A-5: Prop Driven Aircraft, 1/72 scale.
+Tru-Colors Paints out of Phoenix, AZ is issuing a new military colors line in late 2017, and has provided paints samples for the raffle as well as for a demo at the contest of the new military line.

 Thanks to all, and hope to see you at the chapter meeting.

 Congratulations to the Fort Crook IPMS/USA crew for hosting an outstanding convention.